SEO Competitor Analysis: Step-by-Step Framework

 Keyword Gap Analysis

 A keyword gap analysis finds keywords your competitors rank for that you don’t.
 In Semrush, go to Keyword Gap, enter your domain and up to four competitor domains, and filter for keywords where competitors rank but you don’t.
-This instantly reveals hundreds of keyword opportunities you haven’t tapped.
+This instantly reveals hundreds of keyword opportunities.

 In Ahrefs, the Content Gap tool does the same thing.
-Enter your site and competitor URLs, and it shows keywords that all listed competitors rank for but you don’t.
+Enter your site and competitor URLs, and it surfaces keywords that all listed competitors rank for but you don’t.

-Sort the results by search volume to find the highest-value opportunities first.
-Then filter by keyword difficulty to find the ones you can realistically rank for given your site’s current authority.
-Keywords with high volume and low difficulty are your best targets when running a keyword competitive analysis.
+Sort results by search volume for the highest-value opportunities first.
+Then filter by keyword difficulty to find ones you can realistically rank for given your current authority.
+Keywords with high volume and low difficulty are your best targets.
+On one client project, I found 23 keywords with 1,000+ monthly volume and KD under 25 that three competitors ranked for.
+That single gap analysis generated a 6-month content calendar.

 Prioritizing Keywords